Best Short-term Business Loans in April 2025

 You might be able to get a bad credit business loan.
 Some lenders don’t weigh credit that heavily and instead prefer to see strong cash flow.
 However, those with low credit scores are likely to receive higher interest rates than those with excellent credit.
 In addition, keep in mind that taking on more debt you can’t afford can negatively impact your credit score further.

-Short-term business loans do indeed come with short repayment loans.
+Short-term business loans do indeed come with short repayment terms.
 The exact repayment term will ultimately depend on the lender, with Fundbox offering terms for as short as 12 to 24 weeks.

-Generally, short-term lenders consider time in business, but that doesn’t mean brand new businesses won’t qualify for short-term loans.
-There are some lenders that offer short-term loans to startup businesses that have been operating for only a year or less.
-However, high-interest rates are likely to come with these loans, and the repayment terms aren’t always flexible.
+Generally, short-term lenders consider time in business, but that doesn’t mean new businesses won’t qualify for short-term loans.
+Some lenders offer short-term loans to startup businesses that have been operating for only a year or less.
+However, higher interest rates are likely to come with these loans, and the repayment terms aren’t always flexible.